Kris-Nale314/better-notes/README.md

 </td>
 </tr>
 </table>
+#  Better-Notes
+## Multi-Agent Document Analysis

+> Transform meeting transcripts and long documents into structured insights using AI agents that collaborate, reason, and adapt.

+## 📝 Overview

 **Better Notes** is a modular, multi-agent system for analyzing documents up to 100k tokens to extract insights, identify issues, and organize information.
 Unlike basic summarizers, it uses specialized AI agents orchestrated by a Planner to create deeper, more structured analysis.